ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 * markdownlint gives style suggestions when writing markdown files (like this guide!)
 * Material icon theme makes the icons in the file explorer a little nicer
 * Python is pretty core for this for obvious reasons
+* Pylance is a new language server for Visual Studio, it offers nicer autocomplete and seems worth using.
 * Visual Studio Intellicode gives better code completion than the built in one.

 ### Finish up later